kevinolega/callcentertrainingtips/_posts/2019-07-04-persistence-resistance.md

 That is your own doing.

-Bible says: God created you in his own image.
+Bible says: God created you in His own image.

 My question to you is...